 It depends on the machine whether you can compensate workpiece misalignment with an offset (angle for table rotation).

-HEIDENHAIN only gives warranty for the function of the probing cycles if HEIDENHAIN touch probes are used.
+HEIDENHAIN guarantees the proper operation of the touch probe cycles only in conjunction with HEIDENHAIN touch probes.

 The manual "Corner as preset" probing function identifies the angle and intersection of two straight lines.